The Design Process

 1. Following initial contact (via phone or email–click here for contact page), an on-site appointment will be arranged.
 This is essential for evaluating light conditions (which affect paint color), measuring the space, choosing paint colors, and determining the scope of the project.
 Estimates are not usually given over the phone.

-2. The initial appointment usually lasts one hour and costs $125/hour per project, $25 of which will be deducted from labor charges, if services are rendered.
+2. The initial appointment for decorative finishing and murals usually lasts one hour and costs $125/hour per project, $25 of which will be deducted from labor charges, if services are rendered.
 At this meeting, I will bring idea books and my portfolio along with specific sample finishes, if they pertain to your project.
 Any visuals you may have — magazine clippings photos, etc. — portraying how you want your project to look are always helpful.
 I may take a few “before” pictures.

 3. I will prepare a detailed proposal, with each aspect of the project explained and estimates for materials and labor costs broken down.
 The proposal will also include the estimated time to complete the work.
 You will receive the proposal and a commission agreement in about one week from the appointment date.